 - definitions, conventions and guidance for those wishing to improve how they maintain address data more efficiently and in a consistent manner across government

 - consistent definitions and conventions for those who use address data and those who, equally importantly, wish to understand why they should use good quality address data.

-Council officers have used this guidance for nearly 20 years.
-It also helps Street Naming and Numbering officers to mitigate the cost and difficulties associated with changing street names, should that be necessary in future years.
+Council officers have used this guide for nearly 20 years.
+It also helps Street Naming and Numbering officers to mitigate the cost and difficulties associated with changing street names, should that be necessary for future years.

 What’s in the guide?